-Police encouraged to enforce £100 fine and penalty points on drivers for close passes - Cycling Weekly
+Government to help police forces crack down on close passes with additional resources - Cycling Weekly

 Government is introducing spending designed to train driving instructors about cycle safety and providing police forces with educational material

-Police are being encouraged to hand out £100 fines and three points to drivers who pass cyclists too close.
+Police will be given greater resources to help them ‘crack down’ on close passes and driving instructors better educated around cycle safety as part of new government plans to encourage cycling and walking.

-At a conference later today, transport minister Jesse Norman MP will also unveil plans to spend £500,000 training driving instructors to incorporate cycling safety into their lessons for learners.
+At a conference today, transport minister Jesse Norman MP unveiled plans to spend £500,000 training driving instructors to incorporate cycling safety into their lessons for learners.

+The training for driving instructors will be provided by Bikeability – the government-funded training standard for cyclists and will “ensure cyclists’ safety is at the forefront of their minds when they teach new drivers.”

-Training materials will be provided to police forces, to help support them in ensuring “more drivers are made aware of the need to leave safe distances when overtaking cyclists”.
+Training materials will also be provided to police forces, to help support them in ensuring “more drivers are made aware of the need to leave safe distances when overtaking cyclists”.

+Mr Norman said at the Cycle City Active City conference in Manchester, and : “The benefits of cycling and walking are enormous.
+For people, it means cheaper travel and better health.
+For businesses, it means increased productivity and increased footfall in shops, and for society as a whole it means lower congestion, better air quality, and vibrant, attractive places.

+“But we will only achieve our ambitious aims if people feel safe when they walk and cycle.

+“We shouldn’t only concentrate on catching and punishing drivers when they make a mistake, but try to ensure that they have the skills and knowledge to drive safely alongside cyclists in all conditions.”

-The measures are being introduced following a government review into bike safety and Norman will make his announcement at the Cycle City Active City conference in Manchester today – according to The Times newspaper.
+The measures are being introduced following a government review into bike safety and are part of the Department for Transport’s plans to spend over £7 million as part of its first response to the Cycle Safety review.

 The speech comes two days after the city’s walking and cycling commissioner, Chris Boardman unveiled plans to build 75-miles of segregated cycle lanes, amongst 1000-miles of walking and cycling routes.

-Note: * This story was updated at 16:00pm on June 29 to remove mention of the government encouraging police forces to fine drivers for close passes